j0py/Mini-notation-for-SuperCollider/README.md

 Consider this 4 step sequence, using a long sounding Crash cymbal sample.

-In Chucklib you can do this:
+In Chucklib notation you can do this:

 ```"S cr N 1 2 "``` Crash sample 1 is hit at step 1, it continues to sound during step 2, and in step 3 Crash sample 2 is started, which continues to sound through step 4.

-In Tidal mini-notation, you would have to do this:
+In Tidal notation, you would have to do this:

 ```"S cr N 1 2 "``` The cycle has 2 steps of 0.5.

-In Chucklib you can choke the Crash in step 2 by playing an "x":
+In Chucklib notation you can choke the Crash in step 2 by playing an "x":

 ```"S cr N 1x2 "``` Crash sample 1 starts in step 1, but is stopped in step 2, and in step 3 Crash sample 2 starts as before.

-In Tidal mini-notation, you would have to do this:
+In Tidal notation, you would have to do this:

 ```"S cr N 1 ~ 2@1.5"``` To choke the Crash, we have to add a rest in step 2.
 But then the cycle has 3 steps, which gives a triplet feel, and we do not want that.
 So we have to specify step 3 to have a longer duration.
 It gets 1/3 but we want it to have 1/2 duration, so we multiply the step using "@" by a factor 3/2.
 Supplying a rest "~" for step 4 would choke Crash 2, and that is not what we want.